patricoferris/gatsby-theme-workshops/README.md

         // You can add the options as specified above
         workshopFolder: 'workshops', // Name of your folder for them (ab)
         basePath: '/workshops', // The base path for your workshop content i.e. www.my-site.com<basePath>/workshop-1
-        sections: ['setup', 'prerequisites', 'notes'] // The sections you want your workshops to have }
+        sections: ['Setup', 'Prerequisites', 'Notes'] // The sections you want your workshops to have }
     }
   ]